williamcjacobs/bundler/README.md

 `bundle_files(['some_other_styles.min.css', 'main_styles.min.css'], '1.0')`

-Also note that the version is is hashed into the file name.
+Also note that the version is hashed into the file name.

 # Config: